-RATEN is a Romanian legal entity under the authority of the Department for Energy of the Ministry of Economy that is organized and acts as a national strategic state owned company, following the juridical rules of this type of organization and accordingly to the normative acts governing the research activities in the nuclear field.
+RATEN is a Romanian legal entity under the authority of the Ministry of Energy, that is organized and acts as a national strategic state owned company, following the juridical rules of this type of organization and accordingly to the normative acts governing the research activities in the nuclear field.
 RATEN is founded with the aim to provide technical support for the nuclear power activities and to maintain and develop the technical competence during the life-time of the nuclear installations.
-RATEN participate in the strategy development and in the achievement with priority of the scientific and technical objectives of the national programs in nuclear field approved by the Government.
+RATEN participates in the national strategy development and in the achievement with priority of the scientific and technical objectives of the national programs in nuclear field approved by the Government.